-Your child’s Edusave account can only be used for approved fees and enrichment programmes.
+Your child’s Edusave account can only be used for approved 2nd-tier miscellaneous fees in MOE-funded schools.
+As mentioned, the Edusave scheme will be extended in 2024 to cover all miscellaneous fees.
+Edusave monies can also be used for enrichment programmes and certain personal learning devices.
 Schools require parental consent for every Edusave deduction.
 In some cases, there is a percentage of co-payment involved as Edusave does not cover 100% of the programme fees.

 You cannot withdraw from your child’s Edusave unless it is to an approved institution or programme.
 Funds in your child’s Edusave account earn an interest of 2.5% per annum.